Edgcote

-Edgcote is a village and former civil parish, now in the parish of Chipping Warden and Edgcote, on the River Cherwell in south-west Northamptonshire, England.
+Edgcote is a village and former civil parish, now in the parish of Chipping Warden and Edgcote, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
+It is situated on the River Cherwell.
 The parish was bounded by the river to the north and by one of its tributaries to the east.
 The village is about 5.5 mi north-east of Banbury in neighbouring Oxfordshire, and the south-western boundary of the parish formed part of the county boundary.
+In 2001 the parish had a population of 57.

+History

-The villages name possibly means, 'cottage(s) of the Hwicce', a tribal name.
+The village's name possibly means, "cottage(s) of the Hwicce", a tribal name.
+On 1 October 2008 the parish was abolished and merged with Chipping Warden to form "Chipping Warden & Edgcote".